 St. Charles is one of the most historic towns along the route.
 An early town of French settlement dating back to the mid 1700s, the town was also the state’s first capital before it was moved to Jefferson City.
 The first Capitol is today part of First Missouri State Capitol State Historic Site, operated by the Department of Natural Resources.

-This is a very scenic area with limestone bluffs bordering the trail through the Weldon Spring Wildlife Area, managed by the Department of Conservation.
+This is a very scenic area with limestone bluffs bordering the trail through Weldon Spring Conservation Area, managed by the Department of Conservation.
 As riders and hikers approach Augusta from the east, more bluffs appear, this time composed of dolomite and sandstone.
 The Klondike Quarry area east of Augusta exhibits a particularly fine exposure of St. Peter sandstone.
 This white quartz sandstone was ground up at this site for use in manufacturing glass.

 The trail now extends to Machens, which is northeast of St. Charles.
 Machens is the eastern end of Katy Trail State Park.
 Also known as Texas Junction, Machens was the junction between the MKT and the Chicago, Burlington and Quincy (CB&Q) railroads.
 The MKT purchased operating rights on the CB&Q so that Katy trains could travel to Union Station in St. Louis.
 Black Walnut was named for a small grove of black walnut trees and was one of three main stops along the Katy railroad from Machens to St. Charles.